Joshua Wong: Role in 2019–2020 Hong Kong protests

 Joshua Wong's release coincided with the ongoing protests against extradition bill.
 Upon his release, Wong criticised the oppression of protesters by the Hong Kong police, and the extradition draft law as pro-Beijing and called for the Chief Executive of Hong Kong Carrie Lam to resign.

 Wong did not take part with the protesters who forcibly broke into the Hong Kong's parliamentary Legislative Council building on 1 July, but he explained the need behind the move.
 According to him, the reason behind people entering the Legislative Council is that the council is "never democratically elected by people".

 Wong was then arrested again on 29 August 2019 the day before a planned demonstration, which was not given city approval.

 On 9 September, Wong met with the German Foreign Minister Heiko Maas.
-The Chinese Foreign Ministry called this move "disrespectful of China's sovereignty and an interference in China’s internal affairs".
+The Chinese Foreign Ministry called this move "disrespectful of China's sovereignty and an interference in China's internal affairs".

 On 17 September, Wong and other student activists participated in a Congressional-Executive Commission on China (CECC) commission in the United States Capitol.
 He said that the Chinese government should not grab all the economic benefit from Hong Kong, while attacking the freedom of Hong Kong.
-He also urged the U.S. Congress to pass the "Hong Kong Human Rights and Democracy Act".
+He also urged the U.S. Congress to pass the Hong Kong Human Rights and Democracy Act.
 Chinese Foreign Ministry spokesman Geng Shuang responded that the U.S. should not interfere in China's affairs.

-The Speaker of the House of Representatives, Nancy Pelosi, met with Wong on Capitol Hill in Washington, D.C. on 18 September.
+The Speaker of the House of Representatives, Nancy Pelosi, met with Wong on Capitol Hill in Washington, D.C., on 18 September.
 Chinese media sharply criticised Pelosi for this meeting, accusing her of "backing and encouraging radical activists."

+In October 2019, Wong met with Thai opposition politician Thanathorn Juangroongruangkit at the Open Future Festival.
+Wong tweeted a picture of the two together, writing, "Under the hard-line authoritarian suppression, we stand in solidarity."
+The Chinese embassy in Bangkok issued a statement referring to the incident as irresponsible.
+Thanathorn issued a statement denying any relationship with Wong and stating that he supports China playing a bigger role both regionally and globally.